epomatti/azure-customvision-classification/README.md

 ts-node src/prediction.ts
 ```

 This will also publish the iteration.
-You must unpublish previous iterations on customvision.ai if you with publish new ones.
+You must unpublish previous iterations on the Performance tab at [customvision.ai](https://www.customvision.ai) if you with publish new ones.

 You'll get an output for each image according to it's associated tag: